 When you co-sign for a loan, you're putting your own credit at risk if the primary borrower stops making payments.
 If that happens, you will have to make the loan payments yourself to avoid damaging your credit.
-Moving the loan from the primary borrower's name to your own can help you remedy that problem, because if the loan is for a tangible asset -- like a car or a home -- you can keep the asset.
+Moving the loan from the primary borrower's name to your own can help you remedy that problem, because if the loan is for a tangible asset – like a car or a home – you can keep the asset.

-Pay the loan off.
 If the loan amount is more money than you can easily pay, you can apply for a new loan either with the issuing bank or with a lender of your choice for the amount that is due on the loan.
 Once you have the money, you can pay off the original loan in full, and you will be the sole holder of the new loan.

+Once you've paid the loan off, get in touch with the primary borrower and tell her the original loan has been paid.
+If you have arranged to collect money from her for the unpaid loan amounts, tell her how much she owes and arrange a payment plan.
 Be prepared to take the primary borrower to civil court to force her to pay you for the loan, if she does not agree to do so.
 You will need to present the judge with proof that the other person did not meet her obligations.

 - If you can persuade the borrower to voluntarily remove himself from the original loan, the process will be faster and less difficult.